Executive Certificate in Nonprofit Leadership

 Key Learning Objectives:

-• Share lessons learned and key advice that helped with the change management efforts
+• Share lessons learned and key advice that helped with change management efforts

 • Help participants identify concrete actions that can be done both in the short and long term within their nonprofit organizations